Installation and Maintenance

 Smoke alarms have a lifespan of about 10 years.
 After that, you should replace them.

 Most smoke alarms have a use-by date printed on them.
-If your alarm is still beeping after you have changed its battery, it should be replaced with a photo-electric model.
+If your alarm is still beeping after you have changed its battery, the smoke alarm should be replaced.